 GEOG 493 Capstone Undergraduate Seminar (3) Current and historical geographic literature provides a background for local and global issues.
 Through discussion, written reviews, and research reports, the geographic perspective in modern life will be explored.
 Pre: senior GEOG major.

 GEOG 600 Seminar in Climatology (3) Methods of determining energy budget and water balance; applications in agriculture, hydrology, climatic classifications.
 Theory of climatic change.
 Bibliography.
-Pre: 300 or 400 or 401 or 402 or 405 or MET 303 or MET 310 or MET 320; or consent.
+Pre: 300 or 400 or 401 or 402 or 405 or MET/ATMO 303 or MET/ATMO 310 or MET/ATMO 320; or consent.

 GEOG 618 Human Environment Systems (3) Role and potential of systems science in analysis of human environment interaction, especially resource management.
 Framework and methodology for problem structuring; overview of techniques.
 Pre: graduate standing or advanced undergraduate standing with consent.